Home > Reviews > eToro Review

 Copy trading means that you automatically copy the trades of other investors on eToro.
 It is a type of passive investment strategy, but is risky because you are putting your investing decisions in the hands-on an unregulated amateur trader.

 It is free to open a trading account with eToro but if you want to start trading, you need to deposit funds.
-In the UK the minimum eToro deposit is $10).
+In the UK the minimum deposit starts from $50 USD and variates across the countries.

 Yes, a huge amount of trading and investing is done through eToro’s mobile apps.
 The app is available in both the Apple and Android app stores.